Achievable logoAchievable logo

 Applications

-• Perception studies: Understanding detection of visual or auditory stimuli under varying conditions.
+• Perception studies: Understanding detection of visual or auditory stimuli under different conditions.

 • Memory research: Distinguishing between old (familiar) and new (unfamiliar) information.

-• Decision-making: Exploring how uncertainty impacts judgments, given both sensory ability and personal criteria.
+• Decision-making: Examining how uncertainty affects judgments, based on both sensory ability (sensitivity) and the person’s chosen threshold (criterion).

 Influencing factors